 Habitat environment and ecology

 Inhabits coral reefs.
-Found on coral reefs, down to 50 m.
-Solitary or in
+Found in clear water around coral reefs, down to

 BES-eilanden: St. Eustatius.

 - DeLoach, N., & Humann, P. (2002).
 Reef Fish Identification -